didinele/fla-lab/README.md

 # fla-lab

 A Rust toolchain is required to run this project.
-You can install it using [rustup](https://rustup.rs/).
+You can install one using [rustup](https://rustup.rs/).

 `cargo run` to see a help message on how to run various automatas: